zeyangsha/zeyangsha.github.io/_pages/about.md

 ---

-I will be joining Nanjing University of Science and Technology as a Associate Professor in Spring 2026.
+I will be joining Nanjing University of Science and Technology as an Associate Professor in Spring 2026.
 I am a Senior Algorithm Engineer at Ant Group, specializing in the security and safety of large language models.
 I obtained my doctoral degree at [CISPA Helmholtz Center for Information Security](https://cispa.de/), advised by [Prof. Yang Zhang](https://yangzhangalmo.github.io/).
 I obtained my bachelor's degree from Fudan University, advised by [Prof. Yuan Zhang](https://yuanxzhang.github.io/).

 ## Research Interests